alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 <img src="/assets/images/posts/adf-rest-p3/step1-01.png" alt="Step 1-1" />
 <br /><br />

 However, because the current example uses oauth2, there is one prerequisite that must be fulfilled - bearer token to be passed on a design time.
-This token is necessary to get authentication during schema import, just because Azure Data Factory makes a call to API and load sample data for further parsing and extraction of the schema.
+This token is necessary to get authenticated during schema import, just because Azure Data Factory makes a call to API to get a sample data for further parsing and extraction of the schema.
 Because of this, following window will popup and it expects token to be entered:

 <img src="/assets/images/posts/adf-rest-p3/step1-02.png" alt="Step 1-1" />
 <br /><br />

 #### Step 1: Retrieve a bearer token
-The access token can be retrieved by running a debug execution (1) and opening an output window (2) of a Login activity.
+To obtain the access token run a debug execution (1) and copy it from an  output window (2) of a Login activity.

 <img src="/assets/images/posts/adf-rest-p3/step1-1.png" alt="Step 1-1" />